 This key issue is for investigating how Converged Charging can support CAPIF deployment models considering REQ-CH_ CAPIF_API-01.
 This investigation covers the following:

-- identification of the CAPIF deployment models that shall be supported.
+- identification of the CAPIF deployment models that should be supported.

 - identification of charging information required for CAPIF deployment models identified.